TypeTalk: The Work of Creative Contrarian Art Chantry

 Photo by Ras Rasmussen.

 Quirky, sometimes shocking, and occasionally disturbing, Chantry’s work is not just a visual statement of non-conformity and rebellion, but is a unique and honest expression of the times.
-His low-tech, low-budget aesthetic began during punk rock times which then turned him into a mainstream, influential pioneer.
+His low-tech, low-budget aesthetic began during the punk rock era, and later turned him into a mainstream, influential pioneer.
 But when you look past the surface, you will see a framework of traditional composition and design principles.

 Art Chantry’s work can be viewed as a social, political and cultural design commentary.
 In fact, this visual iconoclast has described his work as “on the fringes of acceptable society.”
-It represents a moment in time that became a movement, and which now occupies a unique place in design history.
+It represents a moment in time that became a movement and which now occupies a unique place in design history.
 Not only is his design style non-conforming and defiant, but so is his methodology.
-His process was originally the product of his pre-computer, low budget clients, but lived on to become his trademark style and one that he still practices.
+His process was originally the product of his pre-computer, low-budget clients, but eventually became his trademark style and one that he still practices.
 He replaces computers (for the most part) and their creative limitations with found type, deconstructed images, and other low budget yet highly inventive techniques.

-We asked Chantry to speak about his work and methodology, which he happily did with the inclusion of fascinating back-stories and explanations of his unconventional production methods.
+We asked Chantry to speak about his work and methodology, which he happily did, including fascinating back-stories and explanations of his unconventional production methods.

 When did you get interested in typography (and design)?